When America Is at War With Itself - Random Lengths News

 — Butte Little

-On the audio-visual side, there’s a television screen that displays turn-of-phrase sentences in timed sequences while a music composed by sound artist John Whiteacre, called Solis Vexation, plays in the background.
+On the audio-visual side, there’s a television screen that displays turn-of-phrase sentences in timed sequences while a music composed by sound artist John Leidecker, called Solas/ Vexation, plays in the background.
 McKenna explained that the music was influenced by Ragtime music founder Scott Joplin and French composer and pianist, Erik Satie, who is described as being a part of the 20th century Parisian avant-garde.

 Bisbee Deportation